Death Cab for Cutie: Recent events (2022–present)

 Between 2023 and 2024, the band embarked on an extensive arena tour with Gibbard's other project, The Postal Service, performing both Transatlanticism and Give Up in full to celebrate the albums' 20th anniversaries.
+The extensive jaunt—which spanned two years, 56 dates, and brought the band back to arenas and amphitheaters—was considered one of the most anticipated tours of the season.
+Much as the anniversary tour a decade prior, this double-billing proved to be a cultural event for the bands' millennial fanbases.
 At the tour's close in August 2024, Gibbard noted that the band would take their time in writing and recording an eleventh studio album.
 Speaking to NME, Gibbard noted: "The band has been writing intermittently, over the last couple of years.
-I can’t give you a release date for a new record, but I think we’re going to take time off from touring and being in the limelight.
-We have asked our fans for a lot over the last two years.
-Speaking merely strategically, it is very much in our best interest to get the fuck out of people’s faces!
-We’re from an era where artists went away for a while, into the woodshed."
+I can't give you a release date for a new record, but I think we're going to take time off from touring and being in the limelight."